binarie0/Switchboard/README.md

-    28 Jan 2024 - Initial Commit to Github (applying licenses and attaching actual code) (binarie0) 01 Feb 2024 - Added ability to export to an excel graph + archived sister program IFI-Enabler (binarie0) 08 Feb 2024 - General code restructuring, general README.md improvements (EarthToFatt)
+    28 Jan 2024 - Initial Commit to Github (applying licenses and attaching actual code) (binarie0) 01 Feb 2024 - Added ability to export to an excel graph + archived sister program IFI-Enabler (binarie0) 08 Feb 2024 - General code restructuring, general README.md improvements (EarthToFatt) 11 Feb 2024 - Unarchived IFI-Enabler as solution seems to need improvement, minor code restructuring and change as to how a file is created / edited (binarie0)